U.S. WWII 1942 Transitional M1910 Aluminum Canteen and Cover

 The M1910 Canteen System

 The U.S. M1910 canteen system was part of the early twentieth-century modernization of American infantry equipment.
-The basic system used a kidney-shaped canteen carried in an insulated canvas cover, usually with a nesting metal cup.
+The basic system used a kidney-shaped canteen carried in an insulated canvas cover with a nesting metal cup.
 The cover attached to the soldier’s belt by means of the M1910 wire hook system.
 This arrangement allowed the canteen, cup, and cover to be carried as one compact field item.

 The M1910 pattern remained in service for decades because the basic design worked well.
 The cover protected the canteen, helped insulate the water, and allowed the soldier to carry the item on standard web equipment.
 As materials, contracts, and wartime needs changed, the general M1910 system continued to be used while individual details changed.